benchkram/cli-utils/Blog.md

 - **Config**: The configuration of the application.
 - **Profiling**: The cpu and memory profiling of the application.

+You can find an example of a boilerplate that implements these two parts [here](https://github.com/benchkram/cli_example).

 ## Config
 Every CLI application should provide multiple ways to take parameters to ensure flexibility and ease-of-use for users.